 - Collaborating with other groups on health promotion efforts.

 How to Apply

-Interviewees will be notified of whether or not they are accepted into the HealthWorks training class by April 11, 2014.
-If you are accepted into the HealthWorks training class, you must accept or decline your offer by April 18, 2014.
+The recruitment and application process for HealthWorks is over.
+We are currently in the process of conducting interviews.
+Interviewees will be notified of whether or not they are accepted into the HealthWorks training class by April 10, 2015.
+If you are accepted into the HealthWorks training class, you must accept or decline your offer by April 17, 2015.

 If you have questions, stop by the office of Health Promotion and Wellness in 201 Student Health Center or call (814) 863-0461.
 You may also contact us by e-mail at email@example.com.